Crumlin–Drimnagh feud: First murders

-The first victim of the feud was Declan Gavin who was murdered in August 2001.
+The first victim of the feud was 21-year old Declan Gavin who was murdered in August 2001.
 He was stabbed to death outside an Abrakebabra fast food restaurant in Crumlin by a masked man who escaped in a getaway car driven by an accomplice.
 The next killed was Joseph Rattigan, 18, brother of gang leader Brian.
 He was shot dead on Cooley Road in Drimnagh in July 2002.
 In 2003 Brian Rattigan was arrested for shooting at Gardaí in their patrol car as they pursued the car Rattigan was travelling in.
 Although Rattigan received a 13-year prison sentence for this incident, he continued to control the gang from his prison cell.

 Paul Warren, 24, who was a suspect in Joseph Rattigan's murder, was shot dead in a public house in Newmarket Square in February 2004.
 While Warren was drinking, two masked and armed men came into the pub, one stood at the front door guarding customers, while the other chased Warren in to the toilets and shot him twice, once in the face.
 Brian Rattigan was suspected of organizing the hit from prison using a mobile phone.